Fanxu-alt/H3-AbSeqVAE/README.md

 # SPACE
-### A Unified Framework for Multi-Constraint Antigen-Specific Antibody Design in Sequence Space
+### A sequence-space framework for multi-constraint antigen-specific antibody design

 SPACE is a sequence-based platform for antigen-specific antibody design that integrates: